Select therapeutic use:

 Indications for STRIBILD:

-As a complete regimen for the treatment of HIV-1 infection in patients who are antiretroviral treatment-naïve or to replace current antiretroviral (ARV) regimen in virologically-suppressed (HIV-1 RNA <50 copies/mL) patients on a stable ARV regimen for ≥6 months with no history of treatment failure or no known substitutions associated with resistance to any component of Stribild.
+As a complete regimen for the treatment of HIV-1 infection in patients who are antiretroviral treatment-naïve or to replace current antiretroviral (ARV) regimen in virologically-suppressed (HIV-1 RNA <50 copies/mL) patients on a stable ARV regimen for ≥6 months with no history of treatment failure and no known substitutions associated with resistance to any component of Stribild.

 Adults and Children: